caam37830/rcc-resources/README.md

 ## Data Transfer

 RCC provides a number of methods for accessing and transferring data in/out of the systems.
-Here I will only introduce the command-line approach.
+Here I will only introduce the command-line approach and Cyberduck.
 For the more methods for different systems, please refer to [page](https://rcc.uchicago.edu/docs/data-transfer/index.html#http-web-access).

+### SCP

 Most UNIX-like operating systems (Mac OS X, Linux, etc) provide a scp command which can be accessed from the command line.
 To transfer files from your local computer to your home directory on Midway2, open a terminal window and issue the command: